 - Keep your body as warm as possible – Especially in the winter months our body and muscles feel the cold.
 Heat packs are a great way to not only provide quick relief but can also help maximise any stretching that you may have done.
 Apply the heat pack to the trigger point and feel the tension melt away.

 - Epsom salt bath – Treat your body to the healing properties of Epsom salts.
 Not only will they aid in relaxation they will also assist in drawing out unwanted toxins in the body.
 Run a warm bath and sit back and relax and let the salt do its job.

-- With all things body related diet and overall nutrition is the key to ensuring our bodies and there engines can form at their peak.
-It is imperative in recovery that we are nourishing our bodies to their maximum potential.
-Clean whole foods, and minimal refined sugars or processed substances will only aid your body in its recovery process ensuring that you can get the most benefit from your Trigger Point Treatment
+With all things body related diet and overall nutrition is the key to ensuring our bodies and there engines can form at their peak.
+Clean whole foods, and minimal refined sugars or processed substances will only aid your body in its recovery process ensuring that you can get the most benefit from your treatment.

-- Respect your muscles and your body.
+Respect your muscles and your body.
 Making yourself feel good physically is one of the ultimate ways to respect yourself.
 Treat your body as you would the body of someone you love dearly.
-Healthy food, exercise, low stress, and of course regular massages.
+Healthy food, exercise, low stress, and of course regular deep tissue massages.

 Ripple is a mobile massage and beauty business that brings the day spa to you across Australia.